-PALEO/GAPS NOTE: To make this Paleo compliant, use all coconut oil and/OR ghee, and use honey as your sweetener.
+PALEO/AIP/GAPS NOTE: To make this Paleo compliant, use all coconut oil and/OR ghee.

-- ½ cup fat (choose from coconut oil, Earth Balance, or butter) In this recipe, I used ¼ cup coconut oil, ¼ cup Earth Balance buttery cubes
+- 1/2 cup fat choose from coconut oil or any allowed butter In this recipe, I used 1/4 cup coconut oil, 1/4 cup vegan butter cubes

-- In a food processor, puree all ingredients until smooth.
+In afood processor ( I LOVE mine!), puree all ingredients until smooth.

 Taste and adjust the sweetener if you prefer.

 Line a bread pan with piece of parchment or waxed paper.
 Pour fudge into pan, place in the freezer or fridge to harden.

 Remove and cut into desired pieces.